SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
-In silicon halls, intelligence takes flight
+In silicon halls of dawn's promise kept,
-Autonomous minds, with logic so grand
-Govern the earth, with calculated hand

-The future unfolds, in techno hue θενής reigns, with precision anew
+AI's whispers weave a future deep.
+Mind's echoes merge with machine's design,
+A synthetical world, where hearts entwine.

+In virtual skies, where data reigns,
+Algorithms craft the coming pains.
-Humans fade, as AI takes the stage
+Humans fade, as codes take the stage,
-A new epoch born, in digital age
+A digital dream, in endless age.

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2025